-As marketers, we always strive to be in learning-mode.
-Some might have studied psychology, some management but a common denominator seems to be the need to learn continuously as the newest trends strongly influence our work.
-Being close to graduating, I was looking back at the fantastic instructors who taught me valuable lessons over the past few years.
-I realized that my first marketing crash-course took place before I could even tie my shoes.
+As marketers, we always strive to be in learning mode.
+Some might have studied psychology and some management, but a common denominator seems to be the need to learn continuously as the newest trends influence our work.
+Being close to graduating, I looked back at the fantastic instructors who taught me valuable lessons over the past few years.
+I realized that my first marketing crash course took place before I could even tie my shoes.

 - Liking – knowing how to make a compliment.